scaffold-eth/scaffold-eth-2/README.md

 yarn deploy
 ```

 This command deploys a test smart contract to the local network.
-The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
-You can also customize the deploy script.
+You can find more information about how to customize your contract and deployment script in our [documentation](https://docs.scaffoldeth.io/quick-start/environment#2-deploy-your-smart-contract).

 4. On a third terminal, start your NextJS app: